BryceRussell/astro-bryceguy/packages/dropdown/README.md

-# @astro-bryceguy/dropdown
+# @astro-bryceguy/dropdown(Deprecated)

+### **NOTE**
+This component is old and deprecated, you can find a better version of this component here: [astro-headless-ui](https://github.com/BryceRussell/astro-headless-ui)

+---

 A easy to use dropdown component made using XElement

-# SUBJECT TO CHANGE

 This was a project that I created for fun to explore how astro-xelement works.
-If you need a dropdown component you are probably better off using a more popular and stable library, I am either going to re-write this component as an astro compatible web component or delete it and create some Astro component wrappers for popular dropdown web componenets
+If you need a dropdown component you are probably better off using a more popular/stable/kown library

 ## Changes